 If you’re clear on your objectives you can ensure that the content you’re creating is engineered to accomplish these goals.

-The 2019 Media Diary contains a proforma page that allows you to create a yearly overview of your content.
-If you’re in the Media Diary Owners’ Club – perfect if you need additional support and accountability - you’ll also get this page as a printable.
+The 2020 Social Media Diary & Planner contains a template that allows you to create a yearly overview of your content.
+If you’re in the Media Diary Owners’ Club – perfect if you need additional support and accountability - you’ll also get this as a printable.
 When your content is mapped out like this it’s so much easier to spot any gaps.

 How many times have you spotted a flurry of activity on social media around an awareness day that relates to your business... and kicked yourself for missing out on a great marketing opportunity?